Kissmybullet/PAutorename/README.md

 set_caption - set a custom caption.
 see_caption - see your custom caption.
 del_caption - delete custom caption.
+startsequence - Begin collecting files for sequencing
+showsequence - To view the total sequence files
+endsequence - Process and send all files in correct order
+cancelsequence - Cancel the current sequence operation
-restart - To restart the bot [FOR ADMINS USE ONLY] broadcast - Message Broadcast command [FOR ADMINS USE ONLY]. status - Check bot status [FOR ADMINS USE ONLY].
+leaderboard - View top users of the sequence feature restart - To restart the bot [FOR ADMINS USE ONLY] broadcast - Message Broadcast command [FOR ADMINS USE ONLY] status - Check bot status [FOR ADMINS USE ONLY] premiumusers - Total premium users [FOR ADMINS USE ONLY] addpremium - <userid> <time> [OWNER ONLY]
 ```
 </details>
 ━━━━━━━━━━━━━━━━━━━━